Swords With Two Edges, The Puzzling World Of Budget Cinema Lenses.

 Below are a some test images recently taken with my Hope 25, an example of a “heart breaker” budget offering. this lens is a pleasure to use and could easily slip into my stills kit.

 Flare is acceptable until it is not, distortions also.
-Sharpness needs to be transparent, so the lens does not show itself, but soft edges can be accepted even sought after.
+Sharpness needs to be “transparent”, so the lens does not show itself as the hero of the shot.
+Soft edges can be accepted even sought after as can distortion, chromatic aberration and flare.
 Contrast and colour is often flatter to allow for wider dynamic range capture, more can be added later.

 The stills lens paradigms of razor sharp, super high contrast, super saturated, super smooth Bokeh, perfectly corrected and flare free need to be ignored in favour of a smooth rendering, predictable flaws and a more natural look.

 Distortion?
-Sure, we have plenty and for top end directors like Wes Anderson, they become signature, taking an accepted short coming and making it part of the process.
+Sure, we have plenty and for top end directors like Wes Anderson, they become signature, taking a short coming and making it part of the process.

 Some top end cine lenses are actually near perfect, because sometimes that is wanted, but even then, they are capable of rendering moving stock differently to highly corrected stills lenses.